About this course

 The Certificate IV in Commercial Cookery includes Practical classes and Work placement.
-The practical class will be conducted in a fully equipped training kitchen based in St Lucia QLD 4068.
+The practical class will be conducted in a fully equipped training kitchen based in Fortitude Valley, QLD 4006.
 And a minimum of 48 food service shifts of work placement hours to be completed to meet the requirement of course.

 Work placements provide students with the opportunity to apply the theory and skills they learned while studying in a professional workplace.
 For more information on work placement, including or support services; please feel free to contact Brighton College.